-- Course Duration: Four month residential course in Yogic Studies, from October to January each year.
+- Course Duration: Four-month residential course in Yogic Studies, from October to January each year.

 06 of 07

 Sivananda Yoga Vedanta Centers and Ashrams were founded in 1959 by Swami Vishnudevananda, another disciple of Swami Sivananda Saraswati.
-Teachings are based around the five points of yoga—postures, breathing, relaxation, meditation, and diet.
-The ashrams offers drop-in classes, as well as courses in yoga and meditation.
+Teachings are based on the five points of yoga—postures, breathing, relaxation, meditation, and diet.
+The ashrams offer drop-in classes, as well as courses in yoga and meditation.
 The beginner's yoga and meditation courses are very popular.
 Yoga Vacations and Teacher Training, staying at the ashrams, are also offered.